Where we specialize in small, functional, special spaces.

 Overhead lighting is either not that bright or interrogation-room bright.
 For functional and flattering light, add lamps in varying heights.
 Even easier: Hang a few paper lanterns.

-Apartment carpet runs the gamut from grey to, um, beige.
+Apartment carpet runs the gamut from gray to, um, beige.
 But you can invest in a soft, tufted rug to layer on carpet or wood.
 It adds warmth, covers mystery spots and muffles sound.
+Go look.

 Noodles are your friends.
 At least, your bank account's friends.
 So stock basic but fun cooking gear—colander, spatulas, measuring cups, mixing bowls– that can double as cute servers.